Learn how to import multiple invoices to QuickBooks Online in one go.

 - Item amount

-Note: If your invoices have multiple line items, make sure each line entry has an invoice number, customer, invoice date, etc. just like in the sample spreadsheet.
+- Note: If your invoices have multiple line items, make sure each line entry has an invoice number, customer, invoice date, and so on.

-Upload your spreadsheet so you can start with the import.
+Upload your spreadsheet so you can start the import.

 - Go to Settings ⚙ and select Import data.